maclarel/ghes-cluster-terraform-azure/README.md

-# ghes_cluster_terraform_azure
+# Terraform workflow to create a GitHub Enterprise Server cluster in Azure

-Terraform workflow to create a GitHub Enterprise Server cluster in Azure
+Note that the prompts for username/password are required by Azure, but don't aren't actually used by the GitHub Enterprise Server VMs at all.